sondreb/ume/README.md

 If you loose your private keys, you won't be able to manage your existing content and you need a new invitation to gain access to the community.
 Keep your keys safe on preferably external storage (USB stick).

-## Security

-- The app and gateway does not at any time retrieve your IP address or any unique device IDs.
-Before though of rouge gateway hosts, which could do IP-logging.
-Use gateways you trust.

-- The gateway receives no messages that it can decrypt in any way.
-The gateway have no capability to read any metadata from messages.

-- All content is stored in clear-text and unencrypted within the web browser.
-If your device is stolen, the community information can be read from the device.

-- All content in a community can at any time be exported to a text-based format (JSON) by anyone with access to the community.

-- Users can stay entirely anonymous with only a unique identifier as their "nickname".
-Membership to different communities, will give different unique identifiers and different set of public/private keys.

-- The web browser is notoriously **not a very secure** and safe environment.
-The possibility of XSS (Cross-Side-Scripting) attacks and other forms of attacks on **ume**, could leak information and your private keys.
-There are no way around this, as long as the app is built to run within the web browser without any plugins and installations.

-- If you need privacy and safety of information on a device or computer that can be **lost or stolen**, do not rely on **ume**.
-If you still use **ume** and want better security, ensure you are using disk encryption on your harddrive.

-- "ume" is based on the [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) (Elliptic Curve Digital Signature Algorithm) for message signing and integrity checking.
-[Wikipedia reference] and uses [ECDH](https://en.wikipedia.org/wiki/Elliptic_curve_Diffie%E2%80%93Hellman) for sharing secret keys.

-## Functionality

-- Create a new community, key for community is a pass phrase.

-- Create a invite key for new users.

-- Activate invite key, generating new public/private key pair from a pass phrase.

-- Local backup of community pass phrase and user account pass phrase.

-- Local backup of whole community, all messages.

-- Ability to archivate a community, rendering it read-only mode and not accepting new entries.

--

-## Background

-Q: Why was üme built?

-A: It was built for the challenge of building a highly secure and anonymous forum that did not require any infrastructure.
-Being able to create ad-hoc communities that only lasts for a project or certain amount of time, is something üme is good for.

-It also allows for people who don't want to use other social networks, which require a lot of personal information details and does extensive logging and analysis of user patterns and everything that we share, to still be social in a manner where the user decides how much information they want to share.
-The only requirement for a user is a unique identifier derived from the public key.
-If you don't want to share nickname, real-name or other contanct details, you don't have to.

 ## Message Flow

 1. User writes a new entry and choose the publish action.